 Among other things, dental schools and their students represent innovation, scientific research, education and jobs.
 Additionally, a dental student’s narrative can be highly influential.
 Persuading decision-makers requires making a connection, and using the human touch that was honed in dental clinic could prove invaluable.
 Real issues, such as finding a job after graduation or paying off substantial student debt are both compelling and validate a need for action.

-A portion of National Dental Student Lobby Day includes a full day of training on the issues and policies that are up for discussion with lawmakers and their staffs.
-ASDA works to ensure all dental students are prepared to discuss these issues at length with anyone from a legislative aide, to the chief of staff, to potentially the Congressperson themselves.
+National Dental Student Lobby Day attendees receive a full day of training on the issues and policies that are up for discussion with lawmakers and their staffs.
+ASDA works to ensure all dental students are prepared to discuss these issues at length with anyone from a legislative aide, to the chief of staff, or to the Congressperson themselves.